DVillers77/JAVASCRIPT-PROJECTS/README.md

   application and its development server in the browser.
 A new project folder named `my-app` was created, establishing the standardized, command-line-driven environment.

+#### **Step 428: VW UNIT CHALLENGE** 📏

+- **Date**: October 12, 2025
+- **Objective**: Implement the viewport width (vw) unit to create a fluidly responsive text element, demonstrating a foundational principle of modern CSS.
+- **Outcome**: Created
+  `unassigned-projects/rapid-exercise-challenges/vw-unit-challenge.html`.
+The
+  text element's font size was set using inline styling with the `2vw` unit, successfully scaling the text size with the browser window's width.